Vyral/base-template/_posts/2019-03-21-5-home-buying-tips-for-you.md

 {% include youtube.html %}

-I’ve got some great tips for you today if you’re in the market to buy a home any time in the near future. **Here’s what you need to know to have a great experience:**
+If you’re in the market to buy a home anytime in the near future, **I’ve got some great tips that will help you have a great experience:**

 **1. Hire a real estate professional.** I’ve been in the market for 30 years and things are always changing.
 Hiring a professional is important to keep you up to date with these changes and to have experience in dealing with issues that may come up during the process.